4ravind-b/4ravind-b/README.md

 ---

-### 🧑‍💻 My Current Project:
+### 🧑‍💻 My Current Project

-I'm currently building a **super-secret project** involving some cool AI and Python magic.
-It's top secret, but feel free to ask me about it! 🔮
+I’m brewing a super-secret AI-based security tool—stay tuned or slide into my issues to hear more! 🔮

 ---